diogoedl/openlaudo/readme.md

 Html file for the single-page application.

 **form_templates.js:** <br>
 Contains the clickable forms for each report type.
 Each form (in html format) is a property of a JavaScript object called form_templates.
+Note: the form_templates need to have the same name as in templates.js.

 **click_templates.js:**<br>
 Contains the functions tha run when a report from a clickable form is generated.
 These functions are responsible for getting the input values of the forms, making calculations and priting the resulting report to the Quill Editor.
+Note: the functions need to have the same name as in templates.js.

 **sidebar.js:**<br>
 Main js file for the rendering of dynamic GUI content.
 Contains Vue functionsthat render menus and descriptors, and also functions to handle/insert the contet of the Quill editor;